Figuring out how to switch web hosts can be a daunting task. There is a number of reasons why you should, though.

 Important: Once you have finished the migration, be sure to change your hosts file back to its original state!

 6. Run the Migration Process

 Now it’s time to start the migration process in earnest.
-Navigate to http://yoursite.com/installer.php (again, input your actual domain), this should lead you to this screen:
+Navigate to https://yoursite.com/installer.php (insert your actual domain), this should lead you to this screen:

 Make sure the installer gives you a Pass for archive and validation, then check the terms and conditions box and click Next at the bottom.
 This will start the deployment process.